-What is a smart doorbell?
+What is a video doorbell?

-Some are also equipped with infrared sensors, motion detectors and AI facial recognition systems, letting you know when someone is approaching your property without them even pushing the buzzer – handy if you’re finding your home attracts nefarious or undesirable guests.
+Some video doorbells are also equipped with infrared sensors, motion detectors and AI facial recognition systems, letting you know when someone is approaching your property without them even pushing the buzzer – handy if you’re finding your home attracts nefarious or undesirable guests.

-For the most part, yes!
+For the most part, yes.
 Especially if you opt for one of the battery-powered options.
-The Ring Video Doorbell 2, for instance, is one of the best smart doorbells on the market, and can be either wired up to your home, or powered by a rechargeable battery.
+The Ring Video Doorbell 2 (opens in new tab), for instance, is one of the best smart doorbells on the market, and can be either wired up to your home, or powered by a rechargeable battery.

-What are the best smart doorbells?
+What are the best smart video doorbells?

 There are many options on the market when it comes to buying smart doorbells.
 But at this present moment, it’s only really two companies – Nest and Ring – who are battling it out for dominance.
 Here are our picks for the top three smart doorbell devices.
 You can find the best of the rest video doorbells in our buyer's guide.

 The Ring Doorbell 2

 The Ring Video Doorbell 2 is our overall top pick when it comes to buying a smart doorbell which can be installed with wired or wireless installation.
 Powered by either the mains or a rechargeable battery, it’s very easy to install, offering installation flexibility that no other doorbell can lay claim to.
 Its notification alerts are swift, and the full HD video it sends to your smart device is clear and of consistently good quality.

 Ring Doorbell Pro

 Though its name would lead you to believe the Ring Video Doorbell Pro is superior to the Doorbell 2, there’s actually not much to separate the two in practical terms of functionality.
 It’s slimmer, but that’s because it doesn’t offer a battery installation option, and uses AI video analysis rather than an infrared sensor to detect motion.

 If you’re serious about home security, the Nest Hello is what you should be considering.
 Whereas the competition only record video when triggered by motion sensing, the Nest Hello is constantly recording video, giving you a complete record of the goings-on around your property.
 It also uses facial recognition analysis to detect over time who is approaching your home and alert you to specific visitors headed your way, known or unknown.